aaron-grau/curic/react/projects/piano/README.md

   ...
 });
 ```

 * `mapStateToProps` reads the state held by the store and `mapDispatchToProps` dispatches actions to the store.
 Call `connect(mapStateToProps,
 mapDispatchToProps)` on your `Synth` component to connect it to your Redux
 store.
 * Export the result of this call.
+* In your `App` component, import your `SynthContainer` and render it.
+Make sure your app `webpack`s and that there are no errors in the console before moving
+on.

 [connect]: https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options